Skies of Arcadia – Developer Interview Collection

 —I think if you played it once yourself first, then heard your explanation, and then went back to play it another time, then it would all make sense.

 Kodama: That’s true.
-I do wish we had explained the Guts Gauge (called the Spirit Gauge in the English localization) system a little better though.
+I do wish we had explained the Guts Gauge (Spirit Gauge in English) system a little better though.
 If you understand how the guts system works, you can enjoy the strategic aspect of the battles more—that is, knowing how and when to best spend the gauge once it’s built up.
-For example, if you understand it, you could go “Oh, I need 30 more guts to fire the Ram Cannon (called the Harpoon Cannon in the English localization), so I’ll just defend for now and build up more guts.”
+For example, if you understand it, you could go “Oh, I need 30 more guts to fire the Ram Cannon (Harpoon Cannon in English), so I’ll just defend for now and build up more guts.”
 Of course in the real game, we ease players into it more gently, and the early battles are very forgiving.

 Ohba: Keep building up guts, building, building… and then, BAM!
 Release it all in one big attack.

 Kodama: The details of the system are still in the process of being updated.
 Ohba is something of a perfectionist, so he stays late at night testing it out with the rest of the team in mock battles… it’s like, “Here we go, Ohba vs. The DevTeam, round 6”!

 —On the stage, we saw a fight against the Roc, but how many ship battles have you prepared for the game?

 Kodama: It’ll be a lot.
 Of course there will be the boss battles, but in your normal travels you’ll sometimes come across warships and be thrust into a ship battle that way too.

 —Can you explain how you came up with the Time Gauge system?